syncfusion-content/flutter-docs/Flutter/calendar/accessibility.md

 ## Large fonts

-Allows you to adjust the font size depending on your device's settings.
-It allows you to change the font size of all elements in the date range picker.
+Allows to adjust the font size depending on the device settings.
+It allows to change the font size of all elements in the calendar.
 * [appointmentTextStyle](https://help.syncfusion.com/flutter/calendar/appointments#appearance-customization)
 * [timeTextStyle](https://help.syncfusion.com/flutter/calendar/timeslot-views#time-text-appearance)
 * [dateTextStyle](https://help.syncfusion.com/flutter/calendar/schedule-view#day-header-customization)